Hyperling/HealthProtocol/ebook.md

 - Whole foods like you could get in nature.
 Packaged food should have only a single ingredient, such as "Organic Dried Mangoes", "Organic White Jasmine Rice", or "Organic Ground Black Pepper".
     - Pre-cut is fine as long as it's not days old or obviously already oxidized.
     - Canned food can be okay too but fresh or homemade is ideal.
 - High carb low fat vegan with a focus on getting plenty of calories.
 Sweet fruits and rice are good staples.
-Try to have a broad array of foods to rely on.
+Have a broad array of foods to rely on, and keep it seasonal too for additional fun.
     - Macronutrient ratio on [Cronometer.com](https://cronometer.com) should be set to 80/10/10, and choose the calorie needs to be where you want your future activity levels to be, not your current level.
         - Macronutrient ratio mostly only matters at the week level.
 Getting enough calories definitely matters daily.
 What you eat today is your energy for tomorrow.
 Small discrepancies are okay but too many will break the consistency.
 For example, a single 60/30/10 day will not hurt if all your other days are 90/5/5.
    - This is not a mainstream "vegan diet" with fake meats and cheeses, those products are processed food and should be considered harmful to health.
 This is why whole foods was listed as point #1.